 Politics, identity, the search for substitute families, the fear of violence, even among lesbians, the social exclusion of minorities and self-imposed silence are some of the topics addressed in Children of Srikandi.

-Call Me Kuchu and Marina Abramović The Artist Is Present
+Marina Abramović The Artist Is Present and Nuclear Nation

 Democracy Under Attack - An Intervention (Angriff auf die Demokratie - Eine Intervention)

 (Country: Germany; Year: 2012; Director: Romuald Karmakar)